-RESPEC will provide boots-on-the-ground services related to the projects for project planning.
+RESPEC will provide boots-on-the-ground services for project planning related to projects.

-STEP 3: COMPILATION OF OPTIMAL TEAM FROM RESPEC STAFF
+STEP 3: COMPILE OPTIMUM TEAM FROM RESPEC STAFF

-The project manager will assemble their team based on the specific requirements of the project and the results from the initial site investigation.
-Teams will be tailored to match the needs of each specific project.
+The project manager will assemble a team based on the specific requirements of the project and the results from the initial site investigation.
+The team will be tailored to match the needs of each project.
 Most of our staff have expertise in multiple areas.
-Where specific expertise is needed, subcontractors may be added to the team.
-Once a project begins, we expect staff crossover on tasks.
-Task leads may alternate based on the needs of the project and personnel availability.
+Where specific expertise is needed, we may add subcontractors to the team.
+During the project, staff may cross over on tasks, and task leads may be alternated based on the particular needs of the project and personnel availability